OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 > * Opens a dialog

 > [!TIP]
-> If you've already completed the [Build an Excel task pane add-in](../quickstarts/excel-quickstart-jquery.md) quick start, and want to use that project as a starting point for this tutorial, go directly to the [Create a table](#create-a-table) section to start this tutorial.
+> If you've already completed the [Build an Excel task pane add-in](../quickstarts/excel-quickstart-jquery.md) quick start using the Yeoman generator, and want to use that project as a starting point for this tutorial, go directly to the [Create a table](#create-a-table) section to start this tutorial.

 ## Prerequisites